world-privacy-and-identity-association/motion/README.md

 - cancel: user is able to cancel a running motion
 - finish: user is able to close a running motion
 - audit: user is able to see given votes of a finished motion
+- proxyadmin: user is able to grant proxy rights for users

 To grant right use the following (here with vote right as example):
 - on all groups add "vote:*"